Current Projects

 The project was conducted within the UNESCO GRÓ FTP programme by Ibukunoluwa Akintayo from the Nigerian Institute for Oceanography and Marine Research.

-The report should soon become available at https://www.grocentre.is/ftp/media-ftp/publication.
+The report should become available, but still is not available for an unknown reason, at https://www.grocentre.is/ftp/media-ftp/publication.